Holic75/KingmakerRebalance/README.md

 - Download and install Unity Mod Manager﻿﻿ 0.13.0 or later
 - Point Unity Mod Manager to kingmaker folder
 - Download mod binaries
-- Drop (just drop mod binary archive into UMM GUI or unzip it directly to your_kingmaker_folder/Mods/)
+- Drop mod binary archive into UMM GUI or unzip it directly to your_kingmaker_folder/Mods/
 - Run the game